MelleLintje06/MelleLintje06/README.md

 ### WordPress/PHP developer and CEO of <a href="https://inspireweb.nl/" target="_blank">InspireWeb</a>
+# Currently working as developer at TwoBrands
+# Have experience with JavaScript, Vue.js, Laravel, C# and HTML
+# Has worked with Discord and JavaScript for Discord Bots

+# Currently working on new site for InspireWeb
+# Learning SEO for better marketplacement and service for my customers

 <!--
 **MelleLintje06/MelleLintje06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.